Car Buying Strategies

 Like most electric cars, the Leaf makes almost no noise when driving.
 But the Leaf is actually quieter than those electric cars, with only a tiny high-pitched noise occurring upon continuous acceleration.
 Since it is a small car there is some wind noise when on the highway, but the car’s graceful and aerodynamic design mitigates that quite a bit.

-Reasons Not to Buy a 2017 Nissan Leaf – The Cons
+Reasons You May Not Like the 2017 Nissan Leaf – The Cons

 1. Lack of Safety Features on Basic Trim